KickItLikeShika/Algorithms/README.md

 # Algorithms

-6 Well implemented Algorithms in Python and Java + 3 + 1(NOT DONE) Exercise solved in Python.
+6 + 1(NOT DONE) Well implemented Algorithms in Python and Java + 4 Exercise solved in Python.

 # Table of Contents